Perhaps no one has ever been sufficiently truthful about what ‘truthfulness’ is.

 Friedrich Nietzsche

-For example, ‘the truth will set you free’ is a religious claim that successfully crossed over into secular culture.
+For example, ‘the truth will set you free’ is a religious claim that has crossed over into secular culture.
 Though demonstrably false, it is a creed people want to believe in; it has even been adopted into mainstream psychotherapy.
 To base freedom on truth is a form of voluntary slavery.

 There are only two things.
 Truth and lies.
 Truth is indivisible, hence it cannot recognise itself; anyone who wants to recognise it has to be a lie.